donohoe/content/posts/iphone-setup-for-kids.md

     * ToDo check privacy policy
 * Docs
 * Spotify
-    * Access to family account
+    * We have Premium Family account and created her own account

 ### Games
 This was heavly influence by apps I already had on my phone and they already liked.